charles-roman/systems-programming/notes/c-programming/README.md

 | `free()`     | Frees allocated memory                           |

 > ⚠️ Always `free()` any memory allocated with `malloc()` or `calloc()` to prevent memory leaks.
+> ⚠️ Always reset pointers referring to deallocated memory to NULL to prevent accessing invalid data.

 </details>